Chart Color Schemes

 Reynella is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Reynella's dwelling structures, as per the latest Census, consisted of 91.3% houses and 8.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Adelaide metro's figures of 89.2% houses and 10.7% other dwellings.
-Home ownership in Reynella stood at 32.3%, mirroring Adelaide metro's rate.
+This compares to Adelaide metro's 89.2% houses and 10.7% other dwellings.
+Home ownership in Reynella was at 32.3%, similar to Adelaide metro's level.
 The remaining dwellings were either mortgaged (48.3%) or rented (19.5%).
-The median monthly mortgage repayment in the area was $1,300, lower than Adelaide metro's average of $1,452 and significantly below the national average of $1,863 recorded as of 2021.
-Meanwhile, the median weekly rent figure for Reynella was $320, compared to Adelaide metro's $314 and substantially lower than the national figure of $375 reported in the same year.
+The median monthly mortgage repayment in the area was $1,300, below Adelaide metro's average of $1,452.
+Median weekly rent in Reynella was $320, compared to Adelaide metro's $314.
+Nationally, Reynella's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing